Sauravkr1806/IPL-Predictor/README.md

 # Conclusion
 Predicting  a  winner  in  a  sport  such  as  cricket  is especially  challenging  and  involves  very  complex processes.
-But with the introduction of machine learning, this can be made much easier and simpler.
+But with the introduction of machine learning, this can be made much easier and simpler.We have analyzed IPL data sets  and  predicted  game  results  based  on the 1st inning performance of the team.